emse-sas/sca_framework/README.md

 #### Driver application

 Our driver application is a command prompt that allows to easily and safely test the hardware design and launch the attacks.
-It provides hardware configuration, acquisition and crypto-algorithm control.
+It provides hardware configuration, sensor acquisition and crypto-algorithm control.

 ### For what purpose?